arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

 ### Next Steps

-Now that you know how to develop a smart conveyor and sorting system with the Opta PLC and the Arduino Cloud, it’s time to continue exploring all the capabilities of the Arduino Pro environment.
+Now that you know how to develop a smart conveyor and sorting system with the Opta and the Arduino Cloud, it’s time to continue exploring all the capabilities of the Arduino Pro environment.
 Integrate it into your professional setup and enhance it with powerful solutions.

 You can take this solution even further by incorporating advanced algorithms for real-time data analysis, such as tracking efficiency metrics or optimizing sorting accuracy based on specific sensor data.